popatre/react-composition/README.md

 ### Task 2.

-The `other words` page uses a super cool container to present the `WordList`
+The `other words` page uses a super cool container to present the `WordList` definition links

-There's currently some prop drilling again (pretend the three words need to live in the `OtherWords` component)
+There's currently some prop drilling again!

-Leaving word1, word2 and word3 in their current component, using composition, refactor this so that prop drilling is not needed to pass the props to `WordList`.
+Using composition, refactor so that prop drilling is not needed to pass the props to `WordList`.
 They should be able to be passed from `OtherWords`, directly to `WordList`.

 The components should still present the same.
 HINT: You will need to use `children`